How To Clean White Soles Without Damaging Them!

 After the shoes are dry, put them aside, and your shoes are ready to wear.
 You can also store the shoes in a dry environment.
 I recommend adding some packs of silica gel to keep them fresh and good.

 There are some steps to clean white soles with toothpaste.
-If you don’t have a shoe cleaner and urgently need to clean your shoes, toothpaste is a good alternative.
+Being an expert in cleaning, I can tell you that toothpaste is a good agent to clean a lot of items, aside from your teeth of course, which include jewelries and shoes.
+If you don’t have a shoe cleaner and urgently need to clean your shoes, then I can assure you that toothpaste is a good alternative.

 • Prepare the cleaning kits that include a non-gel, preferably whitening toothpaste, an old toothbrush, and a damp towel or cleaning sponge